Skip to main content

 Request a change of your monthly due date

-After some careful calculation, you might find that paying your credit card bill is difficult based on when you receive employment or other income.
-Usually it's possible to request a change in your credit card's monthly due date.
-Even a change of several days could improve your ability to pay your credit card bill on time.
+After some careful calculation, you might find that paying your credit card bill is difficult based on when you receive your income.
+Usually it's possible to request a change in your credit card's monthly due date to help make it easier to pay on time.

 In conclusion

-There are several outcomes of not paying your credit card bill, and they're all relatively serious.
-The consequences may vary depending on the number of payments missed and the number of accounts that have missed payments.
-After enough missed payments, the consequences become more serious.
+When you don’t pay your credit card bill, there can be several outcomes.
+These may vary depending on the number of payments missed and the number of accounts that have missed payments.
+After enough missed payments, the consequences can become more severe.

-Despite all this talk of consequences, it's important to remember that several options exist to help cardmembers who have missed or are about to miss a credit card payment.
-Those options also vary from situation to situation.
-However, contacting your credit card company is typically the best first step to take.
+It's important to remember that there are options to help cardmembers who have missed or are about to miss a credit card payment.
+Those options may also vary from situation to situation.
+But contacting your credit card company can be a good step to take.
+You can also reach out to a credit counseling agency.
+There should be information available on your statement.

 What to read next